National Synchrotron Light Source II: Radiation sources

-Continuing the tradition established by the NSLS, NSLS-II radiation sources span a very wide spectral range, from the far infrared (down to 0.1 eV) to the very hard x-ray region (>300 keV).
+Continuing the tradition established by the NSLS, NSLS-II radiation sources span a very wide spectral range, from the far infrared (down to 0.1 eV) to the very hard X-ray region (>300 keV).
 This is achieved by a combination of bending magnets, three-pole wigglers, and insertion device (ID) sources.

 History

-Construction of NSLS-II began in 2009 and was completed on-time and under budget in 2014.
+Construction of NSLS-II began in 2009 and was completed in 2014.
 NSLS-II saw first light in October 2014.
-The facility cost US$912,000,000 to build, and the project received the DOE's Secretary's Award of Excellence.
+The facility cost $912,000,000 to build, and the project received the DOE's Secretary's Award of Excellence.
 Torcon Inc., headquartered in New Jersey, was the general contractor selected by the DOE for the project.
+John Hill served as director of NSLS-II from 2015-2023 before becoming Deputy Director for Science and Technology at Brookhaven.
+Erik Johnson served as interim NSLS-II director for one year from August 2023.
+The current NSLS-II director, Elke Arenholz, assumed the position effective August 2024.
+The facility celebrated 10 years of operations in October 2024, with more than 15,000 beam time requests, 6,000 users, and 3,200 publications from the first nine years of operations.